It is a sobering thought that every one of us has a long, intricate trail of data in the wider world.

 - Upholding people’s rights

-- Acting fast to address issues such as data breeches and cyber crime
+- Acting fast to address issues such as data breaches and cybercrime

 - Plan more focused, effective marketing strategies